KSP-KOS/KOS/doc/source/structures/communication/connection.rst

           - destination of this connection
         * - :meth:`SENDMESSAGE(message)`
           - :struct:`Boolean`
-          - true if the message was succesfully sent
+          - Sends a message using this connection

 .. attribute:: Connection:ISCONNECTED